misd-service-development/phone-number-bundle/README.md

 In cases where a language uses multiple terms for mobile phones, the generic language locale will use the term 'mobile', while country-specific locales will use the relevant term.
 So in English, for example, `en` uses 'mobile', `en_US` uses 'cell' and `en_SG` uses 'handphone'.

 If your language doesn't yet have translations, feel free to open a pull request to add them in!

+## License

+This bundle is released under the MIT License.
+See the bundled LICENSE file for details.